scripting/feedBase/changenotes.md

+### 0.4.18 -- 2/4/18 by DW

+Sorry I've been slacking off on the change notes.
+Getting back on the wagon.

+Big change in this release -- we're now regularly updating the info we have about the feeds, one update every five seconds.
+That's of course configurable.
+We may need to decrease it, or rely on River5 to do this for us.
+For now this seems like enough.

+Added two new columns to the feeds table: code and ctsecs, which are the HTTP code for the most recent request, and ctsecs the number of seconds, as a floating point number, that the request took.
+I want to add more info, the number of reads, number of consecutive errors.
+It's a beginning of helping spot feeds that are broken or no longer updating.
+Certainly something feedBase should track.

 ### 0.4.15 -- 2/2/18 by DW

 New calls for getting a user's subscription data and the followers for a given feed.